Velocity Financial, Inc. (VEL) CEO Chris Farrar on Q3 2020 Results - Earnings Call Transcript

 Chris Farrar

 Yes.
 So, in talking to our investment bankers, we think it's significantly improved from that timeframe.
-We've got some pretty, pretty good data points to show that, I think in terms of in terms of where our spreads will be, we think they will be at least at where they were kind of pre-COVID.
-So, the spread, and what I mean by spread is, I think, our interest earnings spread.
+We've got some pretty good data points to show that.
+I think in terms of where our spreads will be, we think they will be at least at where they were kind of pre-COVID.
+So, spread, and what I mean by spread is, I think, our interest earning spread.
 In other words, the difference between the loan yield and our debt cost.
 So, I think the result of the Fed intervention, we believe will be able to be back to pre-COVID levels on a margin basis.

 Operator